FranciscoLemos03/GenAI-PR-2025w/README.md

 # 🧠 Collaborative Research Intelligence Platform

-🚧 **Work in Progress** 🚧
-This project is currently under active development.
-Features, architecture, and documentation may change frequently as the system evolves.

 ---

 ## 📌 Project Overview

-This project aims to build a **collaborative web platform for academic research teams**, designed to help researchers manage, retrieve, connect, and synthesize large collections of textual documents.
+This project aims to build a **collaborative web platform for academic research teams**, designed to help researchers manage large collections of textual documents.

 Research projects typically generate a high volume of unstructured text, such as papers, notes, annotations, and meeting documents.
-As this information grows, it becomes increasingly difficult to:
-- Retrieve previously seen ideas or references
+As this information grows, it becomes increasingly difficult to retrieve previously seen ideas or references.
-- Identify connections between related documents
-- Maintain an up-to-date overview of the project
-- Stay aligned with collaborators’ contributions

-To address these challenges, the platform leverages **Generative AI techniques** to support three core capabilities:
+To address these challenges, the platform leverages **Generative AI techniques** to support retrieval.

-### 🔍 Retrieve
-Semantic search allows users to query concepts or topics and retrieve the most relevant documents, even when exact keywords or locations are forgotten.

-### 🔗 Connect
-Documents are automatically grouped into topic-based clusters using embeddings and similarity measures, revealing implicit relationships and overlapping ideas across the project.
+### ✂️ Intelligent Segmentation:

+Uses the Gemma-3-276 model to perform semantic chunking based on subtopic detection rather than fixed token lengths.

-### 🧾 Generate
+### 🧾 Metadata Enrichment:
-The system produces AI-generated summaries at multiple levels (per document, per cluster, per user, or entire project), enabling fast understanding without manually reading all materials.

-The platform is designed for **collaborative research environments**, supporting shared workspaces where multiple researchers can upload documents, add notes, and explore insights together.
+Automatically extracts authors, years, keywords, and summaries using Gemini-2.5-flash to improve search context.

+### 🔍 Semantic Retrieval:

+Employs a dual-embedding strategy with a score, that combines raw text and metadata for high-precision results.

+### 🚀 Optimized Performance:

+Features a tuned cosine similarity threshold of 0.45 to maximize retrieval accuracy while minimizing noise6.

 ---